ipfs/js-ipfs/SPEC/DAG.md

 # DAG API

-> The dag API comes to replace the `object API`, it support the creation and manipulation of dag-pb object, as well as other IPLD formats (i.e dag-cbor, ethereum-block, git, etc)
+> The dag API comes to replace the `object API`, it supports the creation and manipulation of dag-pb object, as well as other IPLD formats (i.e dag-cbor, ethereum-block, git, etc)

 * [dag.put](#dagput)
 * [dag.get](#dagget)